kemeice/after2pm-/README.md

 # after2pm-
-The script will look at the time of day take action .
+The script will look at the time of day and take action .
 This is mostly used with eccomerce for example you want al orders placed after x hours to be considered for the next day .
 The script also process all orders placed on saturdays and sundays as monday .